Saint-Pol-de-Léon Cathedral: South portal

-Not as deep as the usual porch, the south porch is decorated with statues of John the Evangelist and saint Simon carved by the Yves Hernot workshop in the 19th century on one side and saint Andrew and saint Peter carved by Guy Pavec in 1980 on the other.
+The south porch is decorated with statues of John the Evangelist and St Simon carved by the Yves Hernot workshop in the 19th century on one side and St Andrew and St Peter carved by Guy Pavec in 1980 on the other.
 It leads to double doors which give access to the cathedral.
-In the trumeau between the two doors is a statue of Christ giving a blessing ("Christ Sauveur du Monde") and in the tympanum over the doors is a statue of the Virgin Mary, Between the two doors leading into the cathedral there is also a stoup with the coat of arms of the Lomérals of Plounéventer.
-Beneath the statue of the Virgin Mary and on the left are the coat of arms of Monseigneur Ferron and on the right the Validire arms and their motto "Quem timebo, time deum".
+In the trumeau between the two doors is a statue of Christ giving a blessing and in the tympanum over the doors is a statue of the Virgin Mary, Between the two doors leading into the cathedral there is also a stoup with the coat of arms of the Lomérals of Plounéventer.
+On the left are the arms of Monseigneur Ferron and on the right the Validire arms.
 Monseigneur Validire was the Bishop of Léon from 1427 to 1432.